GlenKPeterson/Cymling/README.md

 There may come a time when the type system needs to choose between being mathematically sound and being lenient.
 I am not committed to soundness in the strict sense.
 I require a type system to prevent-known-bad, but that's weaker than most type systems which have an allow-known-good outlook.
 My experience with Java is that sooner or later you have to cast somewhere in your API.
 That seems just a little too strict for me, but this paragraph exceeds the limits of my competence, so basically, I don't know.

 ##Defining Types
-At least to start, all types must be named – no anonymous instances of types.
-Thus to make a person, you need:
+To make a person type, you need:
 ```
 defType(Person             ; start defining a type called “Person”
         { name:String      ; The expected methods are name():String